 20. UNDP will continue to promote human development by publishing and disseminating the annual NHDR, ensuring that relevant gender issues and statistics are fully reflected; by continuing to offer Master's degrees in human development; and by promoting environmental education.
-To further this objective, UNDP will help to create online Master's degree courses at the Moscow State Institute of International Relations in cooperation with relevant foreign universities.
+To further this objective, UNDP will help to create on-line Master's degree courses at the Moscow State Institute of International Relations in cooperation with relevant foreign universities.
 This will lead to the creation of a training centre on human development in close cooperation with RBEC.
-These efforts will help to further integrate human development into the socioeconomic and political strategies of the Government at federal and regional levels.
+These efforts will help to further integrate human development into the socio-economic and political strategies of the Government at federal and regional levels.
 UNDP also aims to increase citizens' awareness of their right to a decent and dignified standard of living.
 Success in this area will be measured by an increased utilization of UNDP analysis and recommendations by relevant national authorities and institutions.

-Human rights promotion and citizens' participation programmes
+Human rights promotion and citizens' participation programmes further developed.

-The role of UNDP in promoting human rights is strategic, developing projects with national authorities in close cooperation with interested international organizations and NGOs.
-Policy advice, technical assistance and targeted training programmes aimed at promoting human rights, civil society and democracy will be further developed.
 Initiatives include the further elaboration of the concept of human rights in the Government, the development of the Moscow Social Partnership Centre and women's resource centres and the establishment of ombudsman's offices at leading universities.
 Special emphasis will be placed on advancing gender equality and NGOs dealing with preventive development so that they will familiarize themselves with successful international experiences in this area.
 In close cooperation with the Open Society, the World Bank Institute (WBI) and other interested parties, UNDP will develop pilot projects, using information technology to link remote and vulnerable regions and to encourage interactive citizen participation in the world economy, society and culture.
-Expected results include the increased role of civil society and greater citizen participation, stronger mechanisms for human rights protection and promotion and improved capacities of NGOs and communitybased organizations (CBOs).
+Expected results include the increased role of civil society and greater citizen participation, stronger mechanisms for human rights protection and promotion and improved capacities of NGOs and community-based organisations (CBOs).
 Success will be measured by the replication of these initiatives by the number of persons reached.